 The Baby Cyclone engines were manufactured at a facility owned by Moseley which was primarily dedicated to full-scale aircraft maintenance.
 This facility was located at Grand Central Terminal in Glendale, California, some 12 miles to the north of downtown Los Angeles.
 Ira was later to recall that his main task was the lapping of the pistons and cylinders to the required fit.
 Surviving examples of the Baby Cyclone are a testament to his expertise in this area.
 Some 20,000 of these engines were reportedly manufactured in total.

-Hassad remained with Moseley until 1939, when he left to strike out on his own.
-Initially he joined former colleague Bill Atwood, who had also left Moseley and was getting production going on the Phantom series at this time.
+Hassad remained with Moseley until 1939, when he left to join former colleague Bill Atwood at the Automatic Screw Machine Company in Los Angeles.
+Atwood had also left Moseley and was getting production going on the Phantom series at this time.
 However, Ira had now become interested in model car racing and was tempted by the challenge of developing his own all-conquering race car engine.
 In September 1939, using a $300 loan from close friend and Lockheed employee Louis Schock, Ira bought a lathe which he set up in the garage of his home in Maywood, California, a little to the south-east of Los Angeles.
-Here he commenced the manufacture of the H/S (Hassad/Schock) .604 race car engine, with part-time assistance from Schock.
+Here he commenced the manufacture of the H/S (Hassad/Schock) .604 race car engine on his own account, with part-time assistance from Schock.

 This engine featured the unusual combination (for a racing engine) of a front exhaust with twin stacks, a plain bronze-bushed main bearing, a lapped piston, a five-bolt backplate and FRV induction.
 It also sported an early rendition of the remote needle valve system later to be employed by Cox, among others.
 Some 200 examples of this model were reportedly made and sold, a figure which encouraged Ira to continue on his own after Louis Schock found it necessary to return full-time to his regular job at Lockheed.
 A basically identical model was still in production in 1941, albeit by that time under Hassad’s own name.